Author

 Certificate of Coverage vs. A1: What's the Difference?

-Certificates of Coverage (COC) cover the same situations as A1 certificates.
-COCs confirm that in countries with bilateral social security agreements, the home social security law continues to apply.
-The only difference between the two – if A1 certificates are used within Europe (EU plus Iceland, Liechtenstein, Norway, and Switzerland), Certificates of Coverage are used for countries outside Europe that have bilateral social security agreements.
+Certificates of Coverage (CoCs) work similarly to A1 certificates in purpose.
+CoCs confirm that in countries with bilateral social security agreements, the home social security law continues to apply.
+A key difference between the two is geographic scope – A1 certificates are used within Europe (EU plus Iceland, Liechtenstein, Norway, and Switzerland), while Certificates of Coverage are used for countries outside Europe that have bilateral social security agreements.

-The documents look similar and serve the same purpose: proving that the person remains in their home social security system while working temporarily abroad, provided all branches are covered.
+However, there are additional important differences including their legal basis, administrative processes, and scope of coverage.
+Despite these differences, both serve the same fundamental purpose: proving that the person remains in their home social security system while working temporarily abroad, for the branches covered under the respective agreement.

 Who needs an A1 certificate?

-Anyone working temporarily in another EU country needs an A1 certificate.
+Anyone working temporarily in another EFTA country needs an A1 certificate.
 This includes employees, civil servants, and self-employed individuals who work temporarily across borders within the EU, Iceland, Liechtenstein, Norway, or Switzerland.

 The key requirement: Both business trips and workations require A1 certificates from the first day of work abroad as soon as the border is crossed and work activity begins.